CicciCarboo/JoCeEnterpricev2/README.md

 # JoCeEnterpricev2
-Java Enterprise project with Spring Security.
+Java Enterprise project with Spring Security and Thymeleaf.
 Authors: Cicci Carboo and Josefin Andersson.